prestodb/presto/presto-docs/src/main/sphinx/security/tls.rst

 --------------------------

-Access to the Presto coordinator must be through HTTPS when using Kerberos authentication.
+Access to the Presto coordinator must be through HTTPS when using Kerberos and LDAP authentication.
 The Presto coordinator uses a :ref:`Java Keystore
 <server_java_keystore>` file for its TLS configuration.
 These keys are
 generated using :command:`keytool` and stored in a Java Keystore file for the Presto coordinator.